Skip to contents

 resolution = 10000)

-#get_grid returns a raster by default, so we can plot it using the terra package
+#get_grid returns a raster by default, so we can plot it using the terra package.
+We convert it to polygons so we can see each grid square.

 Pacific High Seas area planning grid raster